Banner Ad Module PIQ

 Office Depot® Brand Single-Edge Razor Blades, Pack Of 10

-Slice Replacement Ceramic Utility Blades - 2.40" Length - Non-conductive, Non-magnetic, Rust Resistant, Reversible, Non-sparking - Zirconium Oxide - White - 2 / Pack
+Slice Replacement Ceramic Utility Blades - 2.40" - Non-conductive, Non-magnetic, Rust Resistant, Reversible, No - SLI10524

-IRWIN Straight-Jaw Locking Pliers, 7" Tool Length
+IRWIN Locking Long-Nose Pliers, 4" Tool Length

 PROTO Long Reach Needle Nose Pliers, 11-9/16" Tool Length

-Ergonomics Side Cutting Needle Nose Pliers, Forged Alloy Steel, 6 5/8 in
+Black+Decker Ergonomics Side Cutting Needle Nose Pliers, Forged Alloy Steel, 6 5/8 in

 Commonly used by blacksmiths, plumbers and electricians, pliers are versatile instruments that can be used to securely grip, cut and bend metal objects and wires.
 With a variety of types, it's easy to find a pair of pliers that fit your specific industry and work with your materials.
 Consider adding other common hand tools and equipment to your tool box to handle any job.